SkipLabs/skip/www/docs/getting_started.md

 We have several resources available to help you learn the Skip framework, depending on your bcakground and preferences.

-This guide takes a "top-down" approach, showing you how to use our latest APIs in an idiomatic and practical way.
+This guide takes a "top-down" approach, showing you how to use our APIs in an idiomatic and practical way.
 We recommend that most users start here.

 Alternatively, you can work from the "bottom-up" by reading our [Skip fundamentals](TODO:docusaurus link) tutorial, which explains the concepts and components of the Skip runtime from first principles.